 Threat detection engine operating modes

-After you enable Cloud Firewall, the threat detection engine operates in Block Mode by default.
-Cloud Firewall automatically selects the appropriate block mode level based on your traffic.
+After you enable Cloud Firewall, the threat detection engine runs in Block Mode by default.
+Cloud Firewall automatically selects the block mode level based on your traffic.
 Basic protection and virtual patching block threats only when Block Mode is enabled.
 If Block Mode is disabled, the intrusion prevention feature monitors threats and malicious traffic without blocking them.

 Log on to the Cloud Firewall console.
 In the left navigation pane, choose .